ashleytsmith/Brick-Breaker/README.md

 <img src="https://github.com/asmithfrommany/Brick-Breaker/blob/main/ImagesForGitHub/mainmenu.gif" width="400" alt="main menu">
 </p>

-The majority of values are chosen to be integers in large part because many of the painting functions can only paint to within one pixel.
+The majority of values are chosen to be integers in large part because many of the inbuilt painting functions take integer arguments becuase they paint to within one pixel.
 To make sure the game keeps its proportions when resizing the game window, changing the court size or changing the sizes of the pieces the delay on the swing timer scales inversely with the court width.
 The sizes of most game pieces are scaled relative to each other and simple checks are made in cases where rounding may affect the appearance of the map for example the gap between the bricks and the border.

 The balls currently in play are in stored in an list (an ArrayList to be exact) and this list is passed as a parameter into various methods e.g. brick.bounceBalls(), paddle.bounceBalls() etc. The bricks are also stored in a list, this makes bricks a little easier to work than using an array but would perhaps be a hinderance when trying to implement more complex powerups which rely on a given brick having information about its neighbours.
+This would be reasonably stright forward to change in a further version of the code however.

 ## Extension ideas

 Some nice extensions to the code would be:

-* Implement more powerups and maybe associate each powerup with a certain colour
+* Implement more powerups and maybe associate each powerup with a certain colour.
-* Extend to 2 player ( Court() is easy to resize and it would be easy to change the keys in the key handler)
+* Extend to 2 player ( Court objects are easy to resize and it would be easy to change the keys in the key handler).
-* Make a clickable level builder where the player can design and save their own level (Build a map as normal, make each brick clickable and have various buttons for designing e.g. fill all, toggle between straight and staggered etc)
+* Make a clickable level builder where the player can design and save their own level (Build a map as normal, make each brick clickable and have various buttons for designing e.g. fill all, toggle between straight and staggered etc).